Mixed Bull’s Eye Cookies

 Storage and Tips

-The cookies keep for several days in a cool place, stored under a cake dome or in a tin.
+The cookies keep for several days in a cool place under a dome or in a tin.

-You can fill them with something else according to your taste.
+You can fill them with other ingredients according to your tastes.

 FAQ (Questions and Answers)

-Of course, for those who are lactose intolerant, you can substitute the butter with lactose-free butter or with seed or fruity olive oil, using 30g less oil than butter.
+Certainly, for those who are lactose intolerant, you can substitute butter with lactose-free butter or with seed or fruity olive oil, reducing the oil amount by 30 g compared to butter.

-Or check these measures here: lactose-free cookies and olive oil shortcrust pastry.
+Or see these doses here: lactose-free cookies and shortcrust pastry with oil.

 • Can I decorate the cookies with melted chocolate?

-For an even more delicious version, melt dark chocolate in a double boiler and dip half of the cookie in it, sprinkle with hazelnut or pistachio crumbs if you like.
+For an even more indulgent version, melt dark chocolate in a bain-marie and dip half of the cookie into it, also sprinkle with hazelnut or pistachio crumbs to taste.

 Author image